avigad/mathematics_in_lean_source/source/basics.rst

 tactics similar to `ring` in order to cover most uses: `group` is for non-commutative multiplicative groups, `abel` for abelian additive groups, and `noncomm_ring` for non-commutative groups.
-It certainly feels odd that the algebraic structures are called `ring` and `comm_ring` while the tactics are named `noncomm_ring` and `ring`.
-This is partly for historical reasons, but also because commutative rings are much more common, so they get the short tactic name.
+It may seem odd that the algebraic structures are called `ring` and `comm_ring` while the tactics are named `noncomm_ring` and `ring`.
+This is partly for historical reasons, but also for the convenience of using a shorter name for the tactic that deals with commutative rings, since it is used more often.

 .. _using_theorems_and_lemmas: